barberd/coco9511pak/README.md

 A software patch for the Color Computer 3's BASIC can be found in the [Basic Patch](Basic%20Patch/) directory.

+## How to order for fabrication

+Download [kicad/coco9511pak-fabrication.zip](coco9511pak-fabrication.zip), then upload it to your PCB manufacturer of choice when asked to provide Gerber files.
+Usually this is found under a 'Quote' option on the website.
+Search "pcb manufacturing" on any major search engine to get several manufacturers.

+Some may have ordered boards and have extra available.
+Reach out to don &#x40; dgb3.net to explore this.

 ## Source and License

 Design maintained at [https://github.com/barberd/coco9511pak](https://github.com/barberd/coco9511pak).
 [Kicad](https://www.kicad.org/) and [Freerouting](https://github.com/freerouting/freerouting/) were used to design the board.